-- The Committee should have a mix of persons who have expertise in one or more of the following: occupational medicine, epidemiology, toxicology, industrial hygiene, analytical chemistry, or other related specialties (e.g., statistics, etc.). - Preference will be given to individuals with 10 or more years of professional experience, with multi-disciplinary backgrounds, and with an advanced degree in his or her field of expertise.
+- The Committee should have a mix of persons who have expertise in one or more of the following: occupational medicine, epidemiology, toxicology, industrial hygiene, analytical chemistry, or other related specialties (e.g., statistics). - Preference will be given to individuals with 10 or more years of professional experience, with multi-disciplinary backgrounds, and with an advanced degree in his or her field of expertise.

-- Individuals should demonstrate effective writing capabilities and communication skills through publications, presentations, and/or other activities. - The membership should reflect the demographics of the industrial hygiene and occupational health field.
+- Individuals with 5 or more years of experience will be considered with the aim of increasing the number of younger professionals. - Individuals should demonstrate effective writing capabilities and communication skills through publications, presentations, and/or other activities. - The membership should reflect the demographics of the industrial hygiene and occupational health field.

 Any individual interested in volunteering on the BEI Committee will be sent an application form by staff.
 Applicants will be informed of membership expectations and responsibilities of the BEI Committee (Appendix B) and will be asked to review and accept these responsibilities as part of their application.
 Staff will review the completeness of applications received and issue a letter confirming receipt.
-Complete applications and resumés/curricula vitae will be forwarded to the Chair of the BEI Committee.
+Complete applications and résumés/curricula vitae will be forwarded to the Chair of the BEI Committee.

 The Committee members will be notified by the Chair of the names of applicants under consideration.
-The Chair will ask the Committee members for an assessment of the applicant.
-The Committee will review and consider all new applicants at least once per year, or more frequently if necessary.
-If the Committee agrees the applicant is acceptable and there is continued interest between both parties, the Chair will assess each application considering all Committee feedback and forward to the ACGIH Board of Directors those name(s) he/she recommends for approval to appoint as a member candidate.
-After Board approval, the Chair may extend an invitation to the member candidate to attend and participate at the next Committee meeting.
+The Committee will review and consider all new applicants as received.
+If the Committee agrees the applicant is acceptable and there is continued interest between both parties, the Chair will forward to the ACGIH Board of Directors those name(s recommended for appointment as a member candidate.
+After Board approval, the Chair will extend an invitation to the member candidate to attend and participate at the next Committee meeting.
 The Chair will identify and assign responsibilities to the member candidate during his/her candidacy period.
 These responsibilities will include the assignment of a Documentation or BEI feasibility assessment to be developed as a draft, administrative activities, or other duties.
+A full member of the BEI committee will serve as a mentor for the new member candidate.

-The Chair will solicit input from all Committee members concerning membership for member candidates that successfully complete their candidacy period.
-The BEI Committee Chair will evaluate each member candidate and make the final decision concerning a recommendation for membership.
-Names and resumés/curricula vitae of recommended member candidates will then be forwarded by the Chair to the ACGIH Board of Directors for a decision regarding approval and formal appointment.
+The Chair will solicit input from all Committee members concerning full membership for member candidates that successfully complete their candidacy period.
+Upon approval by a majority of members, the BEI Committee Chair will forward the committee decision on each member candidate concerning a recommendation for membership.
+Names and résumés/curricula vitae of recommended member candidates will then be forwarded by the Chair to the ACGIH Board of Directors for a decision regarding approval and formal appointment.